pog87/dementiawindow/report.md

 # 5. Code Development
 Freesurfer recon-all will be run using Python language (nipype).
 Our statistical analysis will be performed using "rpy2" package in Python.
+We'll train and test a classifier.